jumagari14/RNA-Seq_pipe/readMe.md

 * featureCounts: http://bioinf.wehi.edu.au/featureCounts/

 Tools must be downloaded following the instructions on the websites.
 The resulting folders and binary executable files must be saved in a _scripts_ folder.

+The version of the tools that have been tested with the scripts available on the repository are as follows:
+* STAR: 2.7
+* Trimmomatic: 0.39
+* FastQC: 4.9.3
+* featureCounts: Version 1.6.4 of Subread package
 ## RNA-Seq pipeline
 On the _RNA-Seq_ folder, you will find the necessary tools to run a RNA-Seq pipeline on your terminal in a Unix environment.
 Several folder are located within it:
 * data: _fasta_, _gff_ and a subfolder _subdata_ must be added in this folder.